Kindergarten Volunteer Program in Fiji - Sigatoka

 Bottled water is readily available in Fiji and there are water filters available in the volunteer accommodation.

 If you have any special dietary requirements, please let us know when you apply for the program so we can discuss this with you.
 The local team will do their best to see that you are well taken care of but you should not expect to eat as you do at home.
-If you wish to supplement some of your meals with home comforts, there are basic kitchen facilities available to use.
+If you wish to supplement some of your meals with home comforts, there are basic kitchen facilities available to use and the local team will show you where to buy food during orientation.

 Due 30 days before you start, or within 48 hours if you register inside of 30 days.
 Covers the cost of hosting you.